no2fpga/no2e1/doc/mem-map.md

 -----

-* The register description above assumed `MFW` was set to `7` when instanciating the core.
+* The register description above assumed `MFW` was set to `7` when instantiating the core.
 If the value is different, this will be reflected in the various width of the `mf` fields in the Buffer Descriptors words.